cryptrr/browser-scripts/README.md

 ## Touch DIV remover

 Removes a certain <div\/> element on long press.
-Useful to remove interstitials blocking the screen.
+Useful to remove interstitials blocking the screen and for taking clean screenshots.

 ## Audio Downloader Generic